lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 ---
 layout: post
-title:  "Verifying cryptographic protocols"
+title:  "Verifying cryptographic protocols, I: Fundamentals"
 usemathjax: true
-tags: [general]
+tags: [general,verification]
 ---

 A *cryptographic protocol* is a message sequence, typically of fixed length, with the aim of establishing secure communications between two *principals*.